bbertka/fortune-teller-project/README.md

 ### Fortune Teller - Spring Cloud Services Config Server & Service Discovery

-Steps 1-3 in this lab are required to get the project running properly in PCF Steps 4-6 are optional, however illustrate how to make use of the Spring Cloud Service features
+Steps 1-3 in this lab are required to get the project running properly in PCF.
+Steps 4-6 are optional, however illustrate how to make use of the Spring Cloud Service features

 1. *Set up Config Server Repo* This step allow syou to adjust logging and security without redeploying your app.
 	* Clone App config repo:   https://github.com/bbertka/fortune-teller-app-config
 	* Create Config Server service instance, when ready set GIT URI to:  https://github.com/bbertka/fortune-teller-app-config.git

 Notice in the repo that each app has its own YML file with specific configurations.

 2. *Set up Fortune Service* This service will serve fortunes to the greeting service, it will pull its initial logging and Eureka registration methods from the Config Server repo.